Go to content

 S A C R E D A R T F U N D R A I S E R

+We will launch the Sacred Art Fundraiser when the designs and costs are ready.
 Partial or full sponsorship of each item will be available.
-The principal sponsor of each item will be recognised in a plaque on or as near as possible the sacred item or artwork.
+The principal sponsor of each item will be recognised in a plaque on or as near as possible the sacred item or artwork, with other donors being recognized according to the fundraiser tiers (above).
+Donors who are interested in sponsoring a Sacred art item may contact us in advance of the fundraiser being public.

-As some of these items may not be fully sponsored by the time of the chapel construction, some of these items will be part of phase II of the Chapel rebuilding project, to be commissioned and installed as funds allow.
+As some of the Sacred art may not be fully sponsored by the time of the chapel construction, some items will be part of phase II of the Chapel rebuilding project, to be commissioned and installed as funds allow.

 Watch this space!